chazsmi/stock-management-api/README.md

 ``` Go
  go run main.go
 ```
-:8080/stock is then exposed for websockets
+:8080/stock will listen for all updates :8080/stock?sku=12345 listen for stock uodates for sku 12345